-November is a month of the year which can be quite divisive amongst people.
-While it is a month which can be full of beauty – as the leaves are falling freely from the trees and creating a gorgeous autumnal landscape – it is also a time of year when things start to turn a bit chilly.
-In the UK, too, November can get quite dark and drizzly!
-However, that’s not to say that there aren’t some brilliant things to come out of the 11th month.
+November is the month of the year that can be quite divisive amongst people.
+While it’s a month which can be full of beauty – as the leaves fall from the trees, creating a gorgeous autumnal landscape – it is also the time of year when things start to become chilly.
+However, that’s not to say November isn’t a brilliant month…

 As you can imagine, November is the host month for many ‘national’ celebrations, particularly in the US.
 As well as being the month of Thanksgiving, it is also officially American Indian Heritage Month, and Good Nutrition Month – though by the time Thanksgiving rolls around, the latter of these two themes might fall by the wayside!